 Event types

-An event type maps a numeric ID (sent in your API or SDK calls) to a human-readable name and a weight.
+An event type maps a stable type string (sent in your API or SDK calls) to a human-readable name and a weight.
 The weight tells the training process how much to value one signal relative to others.Add an event type

 | Name | Weight |